 Ireland took six of the first seven top positions in the International, Top overall Lady went to Linda Straghan, from Ireland, catching thirteen Brown Trout, Linda, from Co.
 Armagh, also was top Irish Rod.
 The Longest fish caught went to Sue Shaw from England, with a fifteen inch Brown Trout.

 The competition was run as a “Catch and Release” event.
-Competitors used barbless hooks allowing all fish to be returned ensuring the level of stocks of beautiful brown trout in the lake remain unchanged.
+Competitors used barbless hooks allowing all fish to be returned ensuring the level of stocks of beautiful brown trout in the lake remains unchanged.

-Tuesday and Wednesday, the two practice days, weather was mixed and spells of soft rain and warm sunshine, and a southerly wind with an air temperature of 11c.
+Tuesday and Wednesday, the two practice days, the weather was mixed and spells of soft rain and warm sunshine, and a southerly wind with an air temperature of 11c.

-On Thursday, the competition day, the weather started with one heavy shower and for the rest of the day there were a lot of cloud cover and a change in the wind to a westerly direction, the air temperature was 17c.
+On Thursday, the competition day, the weather started with one heavy shower and for the rest of the day there was a lot of cloud cover and a change in the wind to a westerly direction, the air temperature was 17c.

 The four countries were escorted up the river behind the safety boat, and released into the lake with boats scattering in all directions to take up their positions.